NCTracks Lawsuit Dismissed! Judge Finds Providers Failed to Exhaust Their Administrative Remedies!

 What do you think???
 What should the Plaintiffs do now in the wake of this dismissal?

-Posted on June 23, 2015, in "Single State Agency", 1915 b/c Waiver, Access to Care, Administrative Costs, Administrative Law Judge, Administrative Remedies, Agency, Appeal Rights, CMS, Computer Sciences Corporation, Denials of Medicaid Services, DHHS, Doctors, Health Care Providers and Services, Judicial Review, Jurisdiction, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Managed Care, MCO, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Billing, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Monetary Damages, NC, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, OAH, Office of Administrative Hearings, Physicians, Provider Medicaid Contracts, Reconsideration Reviews, Timely Payments and tagged Abrons vs. N.C.
-Department of Health and Human Services, Administrative Burden, Administrative Law Judge, Administrative Remedies, Class Action Lawsuit, Class Action NCTracks, DHHS, Division of Medical Assistance, DMA, Doctrine of Exhaustion of Administrative Remedies, Exceptions to exhaustion of administrative remedies, Gordon & Rees, GORDON & REES LLP, Health care, Health care provider, Judge McGuire, Judicial Review, jusidiction, Managed Care Organizations, MCO, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, NC Business Court, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, Office of Administrative Hearings, Petition for contested case, State agency, Subject matter jurisdiction, Superior Court, Timely Medicaid Payments.
+Posted on June 23, 2015, in "Single State Agency", 1915 b/c Waiver, Access to Care, Administrative Costs, Administrative Law Judge, Administrative Remedies, Agency, Appeal Rights, CMS, Computer Sciences Corporation, Denials of Medicaid Services, Doctors, Health Care Providers and Services, Judicial Review, Jurisdiction, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Managed Care, MCO, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Billing, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Monetary Damages, NC, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, OAH, Office of Administrative Hearings, Physicians, Provider Medicaid Contracts, Reconsideration Reviews, Timely Payments and tagged Abrons vs. N.C.
+Department of Health and Human Services, Administrative Burden, Administrative Law Judge, Administrative Remedies, Class Action Lawsuit, Class Action NCTracks, Division of Medical Assistance, DMA, Doctrine of Exhaustion of Administrative Remedies, Exceptions to exhaustion of administrative remedies, Gordon & Rees, GORDON & REES LLP, Health care, Health care provider, Judge McGuire, Judicial Review, jusidiction, Managed Care Organizations, MCO, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, NC Business Court, NC DHHS, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, Office of Administrative Hearings, Petition for contested case, State agency, Subject matter jurisdiction, Superior Court, Timely Medicaid Payments.
 Bookmark the permalink.
 1 Comment.